docker/docs/docker-for-mac/apple-m1.md

     ```
     We expect to fix this in a future release.

 - Not all images are available for ARM64 architecture.
 You can add `--platform linux/amd64` to run an Intel image under emulation.
-In particular, the [mysql](https://hub.docker.com/_/mysql?tab=tags&page=1&ordering=last_updated){: target="blank" rel="noopener" class=“”} image is not available for ARM64.
-You can work around this issue by using a [mariadb](https://hub.docker.com/_/mariadb?tab=tags&page=1&ordering=last_updated){: target="blank" rel="noopener" class=“”} image.
+In particular, the [mysql](https://hub.docker.com/_/mysql?tab=tags&page=1&ordering=last_updated) image is not available for ARM64.
+You can work around this issue by using a [mariadb](https://hub.docker.com/_/mariadb?tab=tags&page=1&ordering=last_updated) image.

    However, attempts to run Intel-based containers on Apple Silicon machines can crash as QEMU sometimes fails to run the container.
 Therefore, we recommend that you run ARM64 containers on Apple Silicon machines.
 These containers are also faster and use less memory than Intel-based containers.

-   We expect this issue to become less common over time, as more and more images are rebuilt [supporting multiple architectures](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/){: target="blank" rel="noopener" class=“”}.
+   We expect this issue to become less common over time, as more and more images are rebuilt [supporting multiple architectures](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/).

-The following issues will also not be fixed for the final release, but we are working on them in collaboration with our partners.
-We expect to be able to make improvements in future releases.

 - Some VPN clients can prevent the VM running Docker from communicating with the host, preventing Docker Desktop starting correctly.
-See [docker/for-mac#5208](https://github.com/docker/for-mac/issues/5208){: target="blank" rel="noopener" class=“”}.
+See [docker/for-mac#5208](https://github.com/docker/for-mac/issues/5208).

+   We expect to fix this in a future release.

 - Docker Desktop is incompatible with macOS Internet Sharing.
-See [docker/for-mac#5348](https://github.com/docker/for-mac/issues/5348){: target="blank" rel="noopener" class=“”}.
+See [docker/for-mac#5348](https://github.com/docker/for-mac/issues/5348).

+   This is an interaction between `vmnet.framework` (as used by `virtualization.framework` in Big Sur) and macOS Internet Sharing.
+At the moment it is not possible to use Docker Desktop and macOS Internet Sharing at the same time.
+We are investigating possible workarounds and hope to make improvements in a future release.

 - Some container disk I/O is much slower than expected.
 See [docker/for-mac#5389](https://github.com/docker/for-mac/issues/5389).

-   We believe that disk flushes are particularly slow due to the need to guarantee data is written to stable storage on the host.
+Disk flushes are particularly slow due to the need to guarantee data is written to stable storage on the host.

+   This is an artifact of the new `virtualization.framework` in Big Sur.
+We are investigating possible fixes and hope to make improvements in a future release.

 - The new Apple Virtualization framework uses port 53 (DNS) when Docker Desktop starts.
 Therefore you cannot bind to port 53 on all interfaces with a command like `docker run -p 53:53`.
 See [docker/for-mac#5335](https://github.com/docker/for-mac/issues/5335).